 Boho Christmas Tree and DIY Macrame Feather Ornaments: black and white Boho Christmas Tree full of DIY ornaments, plus a full tutorial for macrame feathers.

 Today I’m sharing our Boho Christmas Tree for our Boho Christmas series.
 The tree was really the first thing I thought of doing when we decided to go with a black and white boho theme for our Christmas decor in our basement family room this year.
 So I’m so excited to share the Boho Christmas Tree with you today all decorated, as well as a fun and easy DIY Macrame Feather Ornament.

 This beautiful tree is perfect for the space.
 Our last tree was a hand-me-down of a hand-me-down.
 Our new Green Spruce is a major upgrade!
-This tree is pre-lit with 400 pretty sparkly lights.
+This tree is pre-lit with 400 pretty sparkly twinkly lights.
 I’ve never had a pre-lit tree before and I don’t think I’ll ever want to go back to stringing lights after this.
 And the tree itself is so beautiful and real looking.
 The boho look always includes lots of plants and things from nature, so this real looking tree is perfect.
+It gives all the beauty of a real tree, without having your living room full of falling pine needles.

 We added a fun macrame basket to hold it in, and I think it looks great.
 It’s such a great alternative to a traditional tree skirt.
 Around the tree we tucked a few sheepskin rugs -very a very boho feel.

 There are an assortment of DIY boho Christmas ornaments on this tree.
 I actually love the idea of having a few little easy projects to work on for those cold winter evenings by the fire and these ornaments are perfect little December evening projects.
 I usually make sets of 4-6 of each kind and try to spread them around the tree.